jonduarte/unsubtitle/README.md

-A chrome extension to remove substitles from Netflix
+A chrome extension to remove subtitles from Netflix